A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Sharpness criterion proof and examples

-If we phrase the theorem in a slightly weaker form by replacing the consequent with the statement that $A(z)-zA'(z)=0$ for \emph{some} $z$ in $(0,R)$, then the converse is well-known to be true, and it follows from Theorem \ref{thm-growth}(1) below.
+If we phrase the theorem in a slightly different form, by replacing the antecedent with the statement that $A(z)-zA'(z)\neq 0$ for \emph{all} $z$ in $(0,R)$, then the converse is well-known to be true, and it follows from Theorem \ref{thm-growth}(1) below.
 Theorem~\ref{thm-growth} contains even deeper asymptotic information than that, however, in particular regarding the \emph{subexponential} (i.e. polynomial) growth rate of $(y_n)$.
-This, it turns out, will be instrumental in proving Theorem \ref{thm-conjecture}, as it shows how information about the growth of $(y_n)$ can certify that $A(z)-zA'(z)$ does not vanish on $(0,R)$, and hence, by Theorem \ref{thm-main}, that $y(r)=R$.
+This, it turns out, will be instrumental in proving Theorem \ref{thm-conjecture}, as it shows how information about the growth of $(y_n)$ can certify that $A(z)-zA'(z)$ does not vanish on~$(0,R)$, and hence, by Theorem \ref{thm-main}, that $y(r)=R$.

 \begin{theorem}[Meir, Moon, 1978 \cite{Meir}] Suppose that $A(x)=1+\sum_{n=1}^\infty a_nx^n$ and $y(x)=\sum_{n=1}^\infty y_n x^n$ (with radii of convergence $R$ and $r$, respectively) satisfy conditions (1) and (2) of Theorem \ref{thm-main}.
-If there exists $\tau\in(0,R)$, such that $A(\tau)-\tau A'(\tau)=0$, then \begin{enumerate} \item[(1)] $y(x)$ has radius of convergence $r=\tau/A(\tau)$, and $y(r)=\tau<R$. \end{enumerate} If, in addition, $\text{gcd}\{n\geq 1: a_n > 0\}=1$, then \begin{enumerate} \item[(2)] the coefficient sequence $(y_n)_{n=1}^\infty$ satisfies the following asymptotic estimate: As $n\to\infty$,
+If there exists $\tau\in(0,R)$, such that $A(\tau)-\tau A'(\tau)=0$, then \begin{enumerate} \item[(1)] $y(x)$ has radius of convergence $r=\tau/A(\tau)$, and $y(r)=\tau<R$. \end{enumerate} If, in addition, $\operatorname{gcd}(\{n\geq 1: a_n > 0\})=1$, then \begin{enumerate} \item[(2)] the coefficient sequence $(y_n)_{n\geq 1}$ satisfies the following asymptotic estimate: As $n\to\infty$,

 where $C =\sqrt{\frac{A(\tau)}{2\pi A''(\tau)}}$. \end{enumerate} \end{theorem}